 Tidy and sturdy; new red and black terminals replacing the somewhat flimsy original connectors, at the same time allowing for 4 mm banana plugs to be used.

 Replacing the lightbulbs in the two meters by new incandesant bulbs was the most beautiful way, if only they would have fitted… Removing no more than one mm of plastic from the holes in the back plates of the meters without damaging anything takes patience and a steady hand.

 All electrolytics replaced, stereo decoder repaired, amplifier modified with bias control (originally not present!) and installed LED scale, meter and indicator needle illumination.
 Meticulously cleaned inside and out by a good friend of mine.
 Modest power, only 2 x 12 Watts at 8 Ohms but with original Sanken power transistors a true joy to listen to with a sensitive pair of speakers.

-Perhaps one of the most versatile amplifiers that Sansui has ever built; compact in size, powerful enough to drive most speakers, originally equipped with the beautiful Sanken power transistors, but they are easy to replace with newer model Sanken transistors if necessary.
+Perhaps one of the most versatile amplifiers that Sansui has ever built and one of my all-time favorites; compact in size, powerful enough to drive most speakers, originally equipped with the beautiful Sanken power transistors, but they are easy to replace with newer model Sanken transistors if necessary.
 Easy to modify and service.
-I have four of these, two of them are for sale.
-Contact me for details.
+A beautiful, very ‘lively’ and musical sounding amplifier.
+A Swiss army knife among amplifiers.